-Gringo’s Guide to Gardening is Chile’s ultimate tour guide.
-Laugh-out-loud funny and insightful.
-American writer sick of the pollution and noise in Santiago moves to the country for peace and quiet.
+American writer Walker Rowe, sick of the pollution and noise in Santiago, moves to the country for peace and quiet.
 What he did not know is when you move to the country, you exchange one set of problems for another.
-Click through the arrows to read.

 19 March 2014.